Regional Public Policy Director | Government Agency Chair | Activist for Better Jobs

 Profile

-Zaim is also the Director of External Relations of KSI Strategic Institute for Asia Pacific (KSI), an internationally-ranked regional think tank based in Malaysia.
-He is also Founding Chairman of Impact Malaysia – a government agency mandated to empower youth to be social impact agents.
+Zaim is the Director of External Relations of KSI Strategic Institute for Asia Pacific (KSI), an internationally-ranked regional think tank based in Malaysia.
+He is the Secretary-General of the Society for the Promotion of Human Rights Malaysia (PROHAM).

 Zaim has been selected for various fellowships and leadership programmes including Dalai Lama Fellows, Acumen Academy Fellowship, British Council Future Leaders Connect, World Economic Forum’s Global Shapers, U.S. Department of State YSEALI Professional Fellowship and ASEAN Youth Fellowship.
-He was also appointed as an Associate Fellow of the Royal Commonwealth Society and more recently, the Youth Chair of the Society for the Promotion of Human Rights Malaysia (PROHAM).
+He was appointed as an Associate Fellow of the Royal Commonwealth Society.
+He was also the Founding Chairman of Impact Integrated (2018-2023), a government agency under the Ministry of Youth and Sports.

-Zaim is also the Director of External Relations of KSI Strategic Institute for Asia Pacific (KSI), an internationally-ranked regional think tank based in Malaysia.
-He is also Founding Chairman of Impact Malaysia – a government agency mandated to empower youth to be social impact agents.
+Zaim is the Director of External Relations of KSI Strategic Institute for Asia Pacific (KSI), an internationally-ranked regional think tank based in Malaysia.
+He is the Secretary-General of the Society for the Promotion of Human Rights Malaysia (PROHAM).

 Zaim has been selected for various fellowships and leadership programmes including Dalai Lama Fellows, Acumen Academy Fellowship, British Council Future Leaders Connect, World Economic Forum’s Global Shapers, U.S. Department of State YSEALI Professional Fellowship and ASEAN Youth Fellowship.
-He was also appointed as an Associate Fellow of the Royal Commonwealth Society and more recently, the Youth Chair of the Society for the Promotion of Human Rights Malaysia (PROHAM).
+He was appointed as an Associate Fellow of the Royal Commonwealth Society.
+He was also the Founding Chairman of Impact Integrated (2018-2023), a government agency under the Ministry of Youth and Sports.